Review | ‘Pokémon Legends: Arceus’ doesn’t need to look beautiful to be a beautiful game

 “Pokémon Legends: Arceus” has already been put through the wringer, prior to its release.
 When trailers were first released, everyone commented on how terrible the game’s graphics seemed.
 It was easy to draw comparisons to another Switch title, “The Legend of Zelda: Breath of the Wild,” and it was even easier to point out how much worse “Pokémon Legends: Arceus” looked.
 There were jagged edges, blurry pixelation, flat textures and more that emphasized just how out of its league Pokémon felt relative to its Zelda counterpart.

-And yet, because of the Masuda bug-catching cycle I mentioned earlier, “Pokémon Legends: Arceus” still manages to be a beautiful game.
+And yet, because of the Tajiri bug-catching cycle I mentioned earlier, “Pokémon Legends: Arceus” still manages to be a beautiful game.
 The Pokémon series has always been about more than its graphics, and this game exemplifies that.

 Two LAPD officers chased Pokémon instead of responding to a robbery call.
 A court just upheld their firings.